Instamrkt/slate/source/includes/_rest_calls.md

 Parameter | Default | Description
 --------- | ------- | -----------
-pools | [] | Array of objects.
-An array of open pool objects for the specified game.
+open | [] | Array of objects.
+An array of open pool objects for the specified game. running | [] | Array of objects.
+An array of running pool (in which requesting user placed prediction) objects for the specified game.

 Each pool object includes the following fields: